Teen Age Riot

-"Teen Age Riot" is a song by American rock band Sonic Youth, and the first single from their 1988 album, Daydream Nation.
-It received heavy airplay on modern rock stations and considerably expanded their audience (along with the album).
+"Teen Age Riot" is a song by the American alternative rock band Sonic Youth, and the first single from their 1988 album Daydream Nation.
+It was their first song to receive significant airplay on modern rock radio and considerably expanded their audience.

-"Teen Age Riot" is one of Sonic Youth's most recognizable songs, yet it is something of an oddity among their repertoire, consisting of a traditional verse-chorus pop song structure.
+"Teen Age Riot" is one of Sonic Youth's most recognizable and conventional songs.
 The song was included in The Rock and Roll Hall of Fame's 500 Songs That Shaped Rock and Roll and is an on-disc track in the game Rock Band 2.

-"Teen Age Riot" was the final song performed live by the band, serving as the closer for their last show at the SWU Festival in São Paulo, Brazil, on November 14, 2011.
+"Teen Age Riot" was the last song the band played live, closing the setlist of their final live performance at the SWU Music & Arts festival in Paulínia, Brazil, on November 14, 2011.

 Music and lyrics

-The song is about an alternate reality where J Mascis is president of the United States.
+The song's lyrics imagine the band's friend J Mascis, frontman of Dinosaur Jr., as president of the United States.
 In the liner notes accompanying the deluxe edition of Daydream Nation, Byron Coley quoted Thurston Moore on "Teen Age Riot": "It was actually about appointing J Mascis as our de facto alternative dream president".

 The album version of the song has two distinct parts.
-The intro section features a repeating, hypnotic guitar melody, and Kim Gordon reciting in a stream-of-consciousness manner such utterances as "You're it, no you're it / Say it, don't spray it / Miss me, don't dismiss me / Spirit desire / We will fall." ("We Will Fall" is a reference to the Stooges' song of the same name from their eponymous debut album).
-After 80 seconds, all instruments stop, and Moore breaks through the fading instruments with a fast, distorted, noisy guitar riff, opening the main section of the song.
-The riff leads to the dynamic guitar melody that plays throughout the rest of the song with the vocal melody, sung by Moore.
-The riff that opens the section is repeated once again afterwards in the song, with all of the instruments accompanying it in an interlude that leads to the song's last few lines.
+The intro section features a repeating, hypnotic guitar melody, and spoken word vocals from Kim Gordon.
+After 80 seconds, all instruments stop, and Moore breaks through the fading instruments with a fast, distorted, guitar riff, opening the main section of the song.
+The riff leads to the dynamic guitar melody that plays throughout the rest of the song, with vocals by Moore.

-As with many Sonic Youth songs, the guitars were unconventionally tuned; in this case, Moore's pentatonic tuning was (reading from left to right, the lowest-pitched string to the highest-pitched string) GABDEG and Lee Ranaldo's tuning was GGDDGG, as published in a Guitar World interview with the band.
+As with many Sonic Youth songs, the guitars were unconventionally tuned; in this case, Moore's tuning was GABDEG and Lee Ranaldo's tuning was GGDDGG, as published in a Guitar World interview with the band.

 Some live performances of "Teen Age Riot" omitted the opening section sung by Gordon, notably the live version recorded and released with the deluxe edition of Daydream Nation.
 The opening section was also cut from the song's music video.